Offense Wins Games. Defense Wins Championships.

 The Redskin’s left tackle, Joe Jacoby – a 300-pound wall of pure muscle – was absent because of a knee injury, and inadequate protection was put on Theismann during the game.
 The coaches felt Theismann’s prior experience outweighed the risk of leaving his blind side exposed, but they were just leaving it all up to chance.
 It was a gamble that proved to be catastrophic.
 Theismann never played another game.

 A Concussive Blow

-In the fall of 2008, America experienced a similar strike to their blindside when the stock market experienced the largest point drop in its history, resulting in a cumulative loss of $10.2 trillion.
+In the fall of 2008, America experienced a similar strike to its blindside when the stock market experienced the largest point drop in its history, resulting in a cumulative loss of $10.2 trillion.
 To put that in perspective, that was roughly one-fifth of the world GDP at the time.
 Assets set aside for financial security or retirement were erased in an instant.
-Talk about a career ending blow.
+Talk about a career-ending blow.

 “The play is now 3.5 seconds old.
 Until this moment it has been defined by what the quarterback can see.
 Now it—and he— is at the mercy of what he can’t see.” – Michael Lewis

 With a good blindside tackle, you don’t have to be at the mercy of what you can’t see.
 2008 was not the first-time markets retreated.
 And it won’t be the last.
 But if you’re using the same strategies now that you were then, you can expect the same results the next time the market dips.